 - Request the conversation.
-Ex: “Hey Tom, I wondered if we could chat for a minute about something I have on my mind?”
+Example: “Hey Tom, I wondered if we could chat for a minute about something I have on my mind?”

 - Establish an outcome: “It would be great if we could figure out a better way of talking with each other”

-- Say your peace: “You called me gay in gym class.
-I’m not gay and it made me feel embarrassed.
+- Say your piece: “You keep calling me stupid.
+I’m not stupid and it makes me feel embarrassed.
 I’ve been worried about it.
 Did I do something to upset you?”